-- 4.7 The Council believes that the key to the regeneration of Ponders End Central is the comprehensive redevelopment of the Order Land.
-Currently, however, the Queensway Campus is segregated from the High Street by a line of property which forces vehicles to use Queensway as the only entrance to the site, whilst pedestrians can use a narrow pedestrian link to the High Street.
-The former Police Station site is located at a gateway to the Queensway Campus and the Council's acquisition of the Former Police Station site will, therefore, assist in addressing the key issue of access and linkages between the Queensway Campus and the High Street.
-The Order Scheme proposes the demolition of the Former Police Station and the creation of important linkages between the Queensway Campus and the High Street. - 4.8 Overall the Order Scheme proposes the creation of a new sequence of connected public streets and spaces and proper integration of the Queensway Campus with the High Street.
-These necessary links will ensure that the new residential community to be created within the Queensway Campus has safe and convenient access to the facilities along the High Street, public transport and the Park.
+4.8 The Council believes that the key to the regeneration of Ponders End Central is the comprehensive redevelopment of the Order Land.
+Currently, however, the Heron Hall Academy is segregated from the High Street by a line of property which forces school and other vehicles to use Queensway as the only entrance to the Academy site, whilst pedestrians can use a narrow pedestrian link to and from the High Street.
+The former Police Station site is located at a gateway to the Heron Hall Academy Campus and the Council's acquisition of the Former Police Station site will, therefore, assist in addressing the key issue of access and linkages between the Heron Hall Academy and the High Street.
+The Order Scheme proposes the creation of important linkages between Heron Hall Academy and the High Street.

+- 4.9 Overall the Order Scheme proposes the creation of a new sequence of connected public streets and spaces and proper integration of the Heron Hall Academy with the High Street.
+These necessary links will ensure that the new residential community to be created within the centre of the Order Land, and the Heron Hall Academy school children, have safe and convenient access to the facilities along the High Street, public transport and the Park. - 4.10 The opportunity will also be taken to improve access into and through the existing Queensway Industrial Estate and hence improve the operational conditions within the existing estate in line with objectives in the SPD.